-Make sure to follow these rules when giving rides in Virginia, and to keep an eye on your email for important news and updates from Lyft.
+Be sure to follow these rules when giving rides in Virginia, and keep an eye on your email for important updates from Lyft.

 Drivers are required to have a valid Washington D.C., Maryland, or Virginia driver's license in order to pick up passengers in Washington, D.C. proper.
 If your license was issued elsewhere, you will not receive pickup requests in Washington, D.C.
 You may, however, drop off passengers.